RoghayehMaleki/QPGdatabase-/Rank7SsinglegeneratorSITAs/README.md

 -: table algebra that passes the feasibility conditions and the realizability is still open.

+F: when the code tries to check if the given example is an association scheme or no, but it stops at some value > 0.

 To see the table, click [here](https://github.com/RoghayehMaleki/QPGdatabase-/blob/main/Rank7SsinglegeneratorSITAs/markdown-table.md)